oskar2517/microhaskell/README.md

 ## Example

-The following example demonstrates recursive function definitions, arithmetic, currying, and higher-order functions in Micro Haskell:
+The following example demonstrates recursive function definitions, arithmetic, currying, and higher-order functions in MicroHaskell:

 ```haskell
 -- Calculates the factorial of n